A Framework for Solving Continuous Energy and Power System Problems using Adiabatic Quantum Computing: Application to Linear Power System Problems: Power System Parameter Identification

 Squaring the residual function ensures non-negative penalization, leading to the problem Hamiltonian \(H(\mathbf{x})\), including real and imaginary components.
 The target residual is zero, i.e., \(0 + j0\).
 Hence, both components should independently vanish.
-Thus, the squared residual function is:
+The squared residual function is:

-We solve \cref{eq:leq-hamiltonian} for a standard 4-bus test system \cite{Grainger1994}, consisting of one reference bus and three load buses.
-The experiments are conducted using D-Wave’s Advantage\texttrademark\, quantum annealer (QA).
-The differences between the estimated \(\boldsymbol{G}\) and \(\boldsymbol{B}\) matrices and their reference values available in the Power System Test Cases library\footnote{\url{https://pandapower.readthedocs.io/en/v2.2.2/networks/power_system_test_cases.html}} are shown in \cref{fig:y}.
-Accordingly, the maximum relative error obtained is below $3.9\%$ for all the estimated parameters.
+We solve \cref{eq:leq-hamiltonian} for a standard 4-bus test system~\cite{Grainger1994}, consisting of one slack bus and three load buses, as shown in \cref{fig:4-bus}.
+The goal is to determine line properties \(\mathbf{Y}=\mathbf{G}+j\mathbf{B}\) given voltages and current measurements for this test system.
+The experiments are conducted using QA.
+The estimated \(\boldsymbol{G}\) and \(\boldsymbol{B}\) matrices are compared against the reference values available in the Power System Test Cases library for the standard 4-bus test system.
+The corresponding deviations are shown in \cref{fig:y}.
+The results indicate that all estimated parameters have a maximum relative error of less than $3.9\%$.